slee1070/2800-202310-DTC03/README.md

-# Project Title
+## 1. Project Title
 PantryMaster - Empowering Home Cooks for Flavorful and Convenient Meals

-## 1. Project Description
+## 2. Project Description
+**Our team is developing a recipe recommendation app, PantryMaster, to help busy home cooks by recommending delicious recipes based on the ingredients that they already have in their pantry and refrigerator.**

 Our project, PantryMaster, is a recipe recommendation app aimed at helping busy home cooks.
 Our team believes that everyone deserves convenient access to flavorful meals that can be prepared with ease.
 Our goal is to empower home cooks by leveraging advanced technology to recommend recipes tailored to their specific ingredients, preferences, and dietary needs.
 PantryMaster is designed to save time, reduce waste, and inspire culinary creativity, offering a personalized and engaging cooking journey.
 With a focus on quality, convenience, and sustainability, we strive to make meal planning and preparation an enjoyable and fulfilling experience for all.

-## 2. About us
-We are a team of developers - Dream Crafters.
-We are tech experts dedicated to revolutionizing the way busy home cooks plan and prepare meals.
-We understand the challenges faced by individuals striving to balance their busy lifestyles with the desire to enjoy delicious, home-cooked meals.
-Our mission for this project is to provide an innovative and user-friendly app that simplifies the recipe search process, reduces food waste, and enhances the overall cooking experience.
-### Collaborator List
-1. Alfrey Chan
-2. Diane Choi
-3. Sung Lee
-4. Amy Sim

 ## 3. Technologies and Resources Used
 1. Embedded Javascript (EJS), Cascading Style Sheets (CSS), JavaScript (JS), Python (PY)